 The Final Expedition

 Lefèvre de La Barre replaced Frontenac as governor of New France in 1682, leaving La Salle without his chief ally in the colony.
-La Salle sailed to France the following year to speak with Colbert’s replacement, Jean-Baptiste, Marquis de Seignelay, about a second expedition to the mouth of the Mississippi River by way of the Gulf of Mexico.
+La Salle sailed to France the following year to speak with Colbert’s son and successor, Jean-Baptiste Colbert, marquis de Seignelay, about a second expedition to the mouth of the Mississippi River by way of the Gulf of Mexico.
 The king placed La Salle in command of four ships (the Belle, the Joly, the Aimable, and an unnamed ketch that would carry supplies as far as St. Domingue) and more than three hundred crew members, including Tonti, Zénobe, Nika (La Salle’s longtime Indian guide), Henri Joutel (author of one of the expeditionary journals), and Tanguy le Gallois de Beaujeu (sea captain of the expedition).
 They left France on July 24, 1684, and stopped at St. Domingue before proceeding to their final destination, having lost more than one hundred people to desertion, disease, and death.

-In December of 1684, La Salle reached what he thought was Appalachee Bay near the northwestern bend of the Florida peninsula.
+In December of 1684, La Salle reached what he thought was Apalachee Bay near the northwestern bend of the Florida peninsula.
 In fact, he had sailed past the Mississippi delta owing to navigational error.
 The expedition continued to sail west to a point somewhere between Matagorda Bay and Corpus Christi, Texas.
 Beaujeu returned to France with news of the expedition’s problems in March 1685.
 In the meantime, La Salle built Fort Saint Louis and planned an overland trek to find the Mississippi River somewhere in the east.
 The sinking of the Belle off the coast of Texas did not help matters.
 By 1687, of the original 180 colonists to arrive at Matagorda Bay, fewer than forty colonists survived the ravages of sickness, accident, and desertion.
-It was during this period of desperation that Pierre Dehaut conspired with a handful of men to kill La Salle while on one of several overland expeditions in search of the Mississippi River.
+It was during this period of desperation that Pierre Duhaut conspired with a handful of men to kill La Salle while on one of several overland expeditions in search of the Mississippi River.
 Dehaut shot and killed the explorer on March 19, 1687.
 Soon thereafter, another member of the expedition killed Dehaut over a dispute about the allocation of supplies.
 Four men survived the mutiny, reached the Mississippi River, and, under the protection of Tonti, traveled through Canada to France, where they finally reported on the death of La Salle to the French Crown and public.